Tenth Presbyterian Church: History

 Under Boice's pastorate, Tenth grew from 350 members to a congregation over 1,200.

 In 1979, following a denominational ruling by the United Presbyterian Church in the United States of America requiring congregations to elect both men and women as ruling elder, Tenth Presbyterian left the UPCUSA in 1980, joining the more conservative Reformed Presbyterian Church, Evangelical Synod.
-Three years afterward, Tenth followed the RPCES into the Presbyterian Church in America, a church of Southern origin.
+Three years afterward, Tenth followed the RPCES into the Presbyterian Church in America (PCA), a church of Southern origin.

 After a lengthy property battle, the congregation was allowed to leave the UPCUSA while keeping its Byzantine-style property.
 Tenth Presbyterian is considered the "big-steeple" PCA congregation in the northeastern United States.
 The church sponsors an extensive global missions program, and an outreach to the neighborhood includes a strong connection to the rising generation of doctors, interns, and residents attending the medical schools in the neighborhood.

-In December 1, 2023, Tenth Presbyterian senior pastor Rev. Dr. William "Liam" Goligher resigned, nine years after pleading guilty to "personal conduct" charges in a park in Lancaster, Pennsylvania, charges disclosed by church watchdog group Anglican Watch.
-On May 20, 2024 the Philadelphia Presbytery Presbyterian Church in America suspended Liam Goligher indefinitely for contumacy - defined by the Presbyterian Church in America as refusing to cooperate in church disciplinary proceedings.
+On December 1, 2023, Tenth Presbyterian senior pastor Rev. Dr. William "Liam" Goligher resigned, nine years after pleading guilty to "personal conduct" charges in a park in Lancaster, Pennsylvania, charges disclosed by church watchdog group Anglican Watch.
+On May 20, 2024, the Philadelphia Presbytery of the Presbyterian Church in America suspended Liam Goligher indefinitely for contumacy - defined by the Presbyterian Church in America as refusing to cooperate in church disciplinary proceedings.
+Later, Goligher confessed in a formal PCA hearing to adult clergy sexual abuse, and was barred from serving as a PCA minister.

+On November 16, 2025, the congregation voted to call Dr. Jonathan Gibson as the church's new Senior Minister.
+Pending transfer exams and his reception into Philadelphia Presbytery of the Presbyterian Church in America, Dr. Gibson is expected to take on full time duties on June 1, 2026, and be installed as Senior Minister in September 2026.